ovis96/react-week-time-range-picker/README.md

  ```

  ## Known issues
- - The drag box is inaccurate following the mouse movement
+ - The drag box is inaccuratly following the mouse movement
+ - You cannot programmatically add some data without passign by the UI
  - If you encouter a "Cannot find module '@marinos33/react-week-time-range-picker' or its corresponding type declarations." when importing the module just add "// @ts-ignore" above.
 It will solve the error for now.